You should be aware of the following information, and use it in your practice:

 If a holder of a certificate of authorization, or a member acting on behalf of a holder of a certificate of authorization, takes action that renders their insurance policy null and void, it defeats the purpose of the requirement for insurance.
 Therefore, the Investigation Committee has determined that:

-One of these cases involved the preparation of documents submitted to the Authority having Jurisdiction in support of Development Applications for a number of buildings.
-In this case the information and detail on these documents was found to be inadequate for anyone to effectively determine whether the proposed projects would be developed and completed in compliance with the applicable sections of the relevant statutes, regulations, standards, codes, by-laws and rules applicable to the projects.
+One of these cases involved the preparation of documents submitted to the Authority having Jurisdiction in support of a Building Permit to renovate a building.
+In this case the level of design and detail on these documents was found to be inadequate for anyone to effectively determine whether the proposed projects would be safe and in compliance with the applicable sections of the relevant statutes, regulations, standards, codes, by-laws and rules applicable to the projects.

 Another case involved the supervision and inspection of a project to repair and renovate a residential building foundation.
 In this case inadequate care was exercised to ensure that the repair and renovation work was carried out in compliance with the drawing and specifications which had been prepared and approved for the project, and in compliance with the applicable sections of the relevant building codes and regulations.